boostorg/build/doc/src/vcs.rst

 - Git
 - Subversion

-Note that the only rule that requires that that the type of version control system is specified is the ``fetch`` rule.
-The rest detect the version control system from querying the given directory.
+Note that the only rule that requires the type of version control system to be specified is the ``fetch`` rule.
+The rest of the rules detect the version control system from querying the given directory.

 Implementation
 --------------

-Hopefully, knowing the implementation will not be required to use this module, but they are included here for reference.
+Hopefully, knowing the implementation will not be required to use this module, but a link to the implementation and links to the backends are included here for reference.

 ``vcs`` Interface
 ~~~~~~~~~~~~~~~~~